mannaswal/EnhanceChat/README.md

 Replace `assets/notification.mp3` with your preferred sound file.
 Supported formats: MP3, WAV.

+### Adjusting Volume

+Use the volume slider in the popup (0-10).
+Settings are automatically saved.

 ### Adjusting Favicon Dot Colors

 Edit the color values in `content.js`: